 This is not a basshead fundamental, there are stronger dynamic driver IEMs if you want huge bass such as the Vega 2020.
 This is more about deft control and quality separation freeing up Sennheiser from having to amplify the mids too far forward to compensate and ending up sounding shouty in the process.

 Through the mids, the coloration is a mix of natural warmth and an increasing harmonic influence from that upper treble sparkle.
 It is not quite as smooth and liquid sounding as some competing IEMs and there is some additional contrast also with the silicone tips.

-Again, here is where I would pick the foam tips that deliver a beautiful tonal balance and helps soften up the treble a bit more and keep it in check with typically bright or high-energy audio mixes such as synthwave and percussion-heavy hard rock.
+Again, here is where I would pick the foam tips that deliver a beautiful tonal balance and help soften up the treble a bit more, and keep it in check with typically bright or high-energy audio mixes such as synthwave and percussion-heavy hard rock.

 Staging & Dynamics